swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 `<saml2:AuthnRequest>`.

 Before signing the authentication request, the Service Provider SHOULD consult the Identity Provider's metadata (`<alg:SigningMethod>` and `<alg:DigestMethod>` elements) to determine the intersection of algorithms, key sizes and other parameters as defined by particular algorithms that it supports and that the Identity Provider prefers.
 If the intersection is empty, or if the Identity Provider has not declared any algorithms, the Service Provider MUST use one of the mandatory signing and digest algorithms defined in the Swedish eID Framework during the signature operation.

+> \[*\]: A Service Provider should be aware of web browser, or web server, size limitations of URL:s, and it is RECOMMENDED that a Service Provider use the HTTP-POST binding in cases where the `<saml2p:AuthnRequest>` message becomes very large.
+This may be the case when a `SignMessage` extension containing much data is used, or when a complete certificate chain is attached to the signature of the message.

 <a name="message-content"></a>
 ### 5.3.
 Message Content